 Questions on a procedure or service?
 We have a number of informative educational videos in our Video Library to help you.

 Your initial oral examination includes a visual examination, charting, periodontal probing, diagnosis and treatment recommendations.
-We will also take x-rays, which includes the panoramic x-ray for proper diagnosis of the anterior (front) and posterior (back) teeth as well as the bite-wing x-ray series for proper diagnosis of proximal decay of posterior teeth.
+We will also take x-rays, which includes a panoramic x-ray for proper diagnosis of the anterior (front) and posterior (back) teeth as well as bite-wing x-ray series for proper diagnosis of proximal decay of posterior teeth.
+If you are transferring from another dentist, it is always good to have them email your x-rays and dental history to us.

 Crowns and Bridges